Treatment of mental disorders: History

 Treatments, as well as societies attitudes towards mental illnesses have substantially changed throughout the years.
-Many earlier treatments for mental illness were later deemed as ineffective as well dangerous; but though years of research, studies, and medical developments, many current treatments are now effective and safe for patients.
+Many earlier treatments for mental illness were later deemed as ineffective as well dangerous.
+Some of these earlier treatments included trephination and bloodletting.
+Trephination was when a small hole was drilled into a person's skull to let out demons, as that was an earlier belief for mental disorders.
+Bloodletting is when a certain amount of blood was drained out of a person, due to the belief that chemical imbalances resulted in mental disorders.
+A more scientific reason behind mental disorders but both treatments were dangerous and ineffective nevertheless.
+During the 17th century however, many people with mental disorders were just locked away in institutions due to lack of knowledgeable treatment.
+Mental institutions became the main treatment for a long period of time.
+But though years of research, studies, and medical developments, many current treatments are now effective and safe for patients.
 Early glimpses of treatment of mental illness included dunking in cold water by Samuel Willard (physician), who reportedly established the first American hospital for mental illness.
 The history of treatment of mental disorders consists in a development through years mainly in both psychotherapy (Cognitive therapy, Behavior therapy, Group Therapy, and ECT) and psychopharmacology (drugs used in mental disorders).

 Different perspectives on the causes of psychological disorders arose.
 Some believed that stated that psychological disorders are caused by specific abnormalities of the brain and nervous system and that is, in principle, they should be approached for treatments in the same way as physical illness (arose from Hippocrates's ideas).